mxbmrp3

 Configuration

-Use the settings menu (Tilde key or [=] settings button) to configure all HUDs and widgets.
+Use the settings menu (Tilde or the settings button in the top-right) to configure all HUDs and widgets.
 Hover over any setting to see its description - all controls have in-game tooltips explaining their function.

 The settings menu provides: